 semantics of the language. ``The semantic function is the uniquely

-determined homomorphism hA : S ~> A
+determined homomorphism hA : S ~> A, assigning a meaning hA(s) in

-'' -- that is, to each term in
+A to each syntactic structure s in S'' -- that is, to each term in

 the language.
 That initial algebras of the same signature